-For periods of absence that are expected to last for 15 or more school days, either in one absence or over the course of a school year, the named person with responsibility for pupils with health needs will notify the LA, who will take responsibility for the pupil and their education.
+Absence patterns are monitored by Heads of Year and Heads of Section, under the supervision of the Deputy Head, Pastoral.
+The Designated Safeguarding Lead will be notified if there are concerns about a pupil's attendance (for example, for periods of absence that last 15 or more school days, either in one absence or over the course of the school year).
+If appropriate, they will inform the LA, who will take responsibility for the pupil and their education.